Can I Drink Alcohol While Training For A Half Marathon?

 Good old time is what really plays the pivotal role of flushing the alcohol out of your system.
 As I get older, if I drink past my usual few beers, I will feel the effects of it that last for at least 24 hours.
 When I was younger, I wouldn’t have any problem at all waking up with no hangover in sight.

 An empty calorie is nothing more than a zero nutrition calorie.
-Although you are getting a minimal amount of nutrition when you compare apples to oranges in this case 10 g of alcohol to 10 g of strawberries. there is absolutely no comparison as to which one is better for your body.
+Although you are getting a minimal amount of nutrition when you compare apples to oranges in this case 10 g of alcohol to 10 g of strawberries.
+There is absolutely no comparison as to which one is better for your body.
+The strawberries give you nutrition while the alcohol is next to nothing when looked at from a nutritional point of view.

-- causes an accumulation effect because loss of sleep turns out to be a not so great workout due to the alcohol residing in your system
+- causes an accumulation effect because the loss of sleep which turns out to be a not so great workout due to the alcohol residing in your system

 Drinking the night before race day isn’t smart